schochastics/netrankr/paper.md

 `centiserve` [@jsaayga-ccrwarpca-15], `CINNA` [@amj-crpdcinna-19], and `influenceR` [@sa-istqsinn-15].
 The biggest in terms of implemented indices is `centiserve` which includes $33$ indices.
-The primary purpose of `CINNA` is to facilitate the choice of indices by visual and statistical tools. `influenceR` is a comparably small packages which implements only a few specialized measures.
+The primary purpose of `CINNA` is to facilitate the choice of indices by visual and statistical tools. `influenceR` is a comparably small package which implements only a few specialized measures.

 The `netrankr` package also offers